 Reducing emissions from the industrial sector will require co-investment and joint planning across industrial companies, government, grid operators, and other relevant stakeholders.
-Nonetheless, Portland and South Portland recognize the opportunity to support efficiency and decarbonization with combined heat and power (CHP) systems, industrial heat recovery, and renewable fuel oil or biogas.
-Following an in-depth study of the energy efficiency and decarbonization potential, Portland and South Portland will evaluate and revise relevant zoning regulations and incentives to enable the buildout of low-carbon industrial solutions.
+Nonetheless, Portland and South Portland recognize the opportunity to support efficiency and decarbonization with combined heat and power (CHP) systems, industrial heat

-- Advocate for Efficiency Maine to lead or commission a study of industrial energy efficiency and decarbonization potential, working in collaboration with industrial partners. - Building on the findings of the industrial energy efficiency potential study, promote CHP in a targeted fashion to industrial users.
-CHP will be discouraged for building and campus projects without substantial demand for hightemperature supply of water/steam. - Work with Efficiency Maine to ensure that the custom industrial programs are working on heat recovery applications.
+- Advocate for Efficiency Maine to lead or commission a study of industrial energy efficiency and decarbonization potential, working in collaboration with industrial partners.

+Building on the findings of the industrial energy efficiency potential study, promote CHP in a targeted fashion to industrial users.
+CHP will be discouraged for building and campus projects without substantial demand for high-temperature supply of water/steam. - Work with Efficiency Maine to ensure that the custom industrial programs are working on heat recovery applications.